 \subsection{Training Dynamics (RQ2)}

-The RL training dynamics regarding the answer rewards and response length are shown in Figure~\ref{fig:training_dynamics}.
-Note that the generators used in Table~\ref{tab:overall} and Figure~\ref{fig:training_dynamics} are different.
-Therefore, the answer rewards in Figure~\ref{fig:training_dynamics} are slightly different from the $\mathrm{F_1}$ and EM results in Table~\ref{tab:overall}.
-The results show that the answer rewards of full context ($o_f$), rationale ($o_r$), and rational evidence ($o_e$) are consistently improved during the process of reinforcement learning.
-And, it is not surprising that the answer reward of full context generally performs best.
-More specifically, on the 1.5B model, rationale and rational evidence perform very closely, while on the 7B model, rational evidence performs slightly worse than rationale.
-We think the main reason is that the 7B model can infer answers based on implicit cues, but rational evidence may compress some of them.
-As for response length dynamics, the response length of the 1.5B model decreases rapidly at the beginning of training and then increases slowly, while that of the 7B model decreases slowly all the time.
-We think the main reason is that a moderate response length is beneficial for improving answer rewards, because an overlong reasoning may confuse answer generation, and a too short reasoning may omit key cues.
+The RL training dynamics \textit{w.r.t.} the answer rewards and response length are shown in Figure~\ref{fig:training_dynamics}.
+The results show that the answer rewards of full context ($o_f$), rationale ($o_r$), and rational evidence ($o_e$) are consistently improved during the process of RL.
+Unsurprisingly, the answer reward of full context generally performs best.
+Specifically, on the 1.5B model, rationale and rational evidence perform very closely, while on the 7B model, rational evidence performs slightly worse than rationale.
+We think the main reason is that the 7B model can infer answers based on implicit clues, whereas rational evidence may omit some of them.
+For the dynamics of response length, the response length of the 1.5B model decreases rapidly at the beginning of training and then increases slowly, while that of the 7B model decreases slowly all the time.
+We think the main reason is that a moderate length is beneficial for improving answer rewards, as an overlong reasoning may confuse answer generation, and a too short reasoning may omit key clues.
 Therefore, as training continues, the response lengths of the 1.5B model and the 7B model tend to converge.
-In conclusion, the above observations provide some useful insights, \textit{e.g.,} elaborated answer and length rewards, for further research on the rational evidence extraction.
+In all, the above observations provide several useful insights for reward modeling as well as designing.